 It is important to note that restoration and resource management issues are already being managed by the Forest Service on approximately 895,000 acres of National Forest System lands in the Jemez Mountains surrounding the Preserve and on the Preserve's Southeast corner adjacent to Bandelier National Monument.
 The connectivity of the forests, rangelands and waters in the Jemez Mountains of central and northern New Mexico allows for the continuity of natural resource management and for efficient restoration practices to be implemented on a landscape scale.
+It is important to keep this "all-lands" cross-boundary approach.
+Active management will be needed to maintain a functioning ecosystem at a landscape scale.
 The Forest Service is well positioned to provide landscape and restoration management in the Jemez Mountains, as envisioned by the Administration's priorities for maintaining and enhancing the resiliency and productivity of America's forests.
 The paramount priority for the Preserve is to continue and increase watershed restoration work across the Preserve and the surrounding National Forest System lands.
 The land's long history as a ranch where timber and mining activities occurred degraded much of the landscape.
 In addition, drought and insect activity threatens the forest and makes catastrophic fire a major challenge.
 Restoration work in this regard has been initiated and environmental and watershed assessments for developing future restoration projects are in process.